 Many sellers hire business brokers to help them find potential buyers and negotiate the purchase price.
 You can make their job significantly more manageable by contacting individual brokers or brokerage firms.
 Brokers almost always have lists of businesses for sale in the area and will gladly put you in contact with their owners.

 In addition to experience, make sure your business broker fully understands and aligns with your goals.
-You should feel like the broker has your interests at heart, as opposed to the seller’s interests.
+You should feel like the broker has your interests at heart instead of the seller’s interests.

 The more reputable brokers will even start the partnership by telling you what kind of businesses to stay away from.
 They’ll let you know how to quickly spot sellers who hide their business’s flaws or have no intention of negotiating an appropriate price.
 If haggling isn’t your strong point, your broker will also tell you which questions to ask and how much money to offer.

-In terms of price, most business brokers charge 5-10% of the final sales price as their commission.
+Most business brokers charge 5-10% of the final sales price as their commission in terms of price.
 If you need lots of help with this whole process, you will surely get your money’s worth.
 If not, you probably don’t have to think about business brokers until you’re ready to close the deal on an attractive option.
 The actual transaction involves substantial paperwork.
 It’s the business broker’s job to carefully read each page and confirm that you’re making the right decision.

 Several websites show the industry, location, and price of thousands of businesses for sale.
-This information could prove very useful for those who know what they want as well as those who haven’t the slightest idea.
-If you belong to the latter group, you could use these sites to compare the prices of different locations and industries.
+This information could prove very useful for those who know what they want and those who haven’t the slightest idea.
+If you belong to the latter group, you could use these sites to compare different locations and industries’ prices.

 Popular sites like Craigslist will undoubtedly have plenty of ads showing local businesses for sale.
 Local newspapers and industry publications may have for-sale sections as well.